Hello dear friends!

 Imagine you’re in a crowded subway station on Monday morning or a restaurant during the Saturday night rush.
 Everywhere you look there are people.
 A dozen conversations converge on your ears.
 Not a millisecond goes by without some kind of movement or sound, and your brain is struggling to keep up.
 Whistles, bells, cell phone chimes.
 Yells, laughs, sighs.
 The clanking of silverware.
 The opening and closing of doors.
 Heavy footfalls.
 The ever-present din of electricity and water rushing barely perceptible under your feet and through the ceiling.
 You feel wired and overwhelmed.
 Your blood pressure starts to rise.
 An uncomfortable flush creeps up your neck and cheeks.
 Maybe you squeeze your eyes shut a few times.
 Or start fidgeting with your hands.
 You have the urge to crawl into a dark corner and cover your head in quiet darkness.

 For most people, everyday situations don’t generally provide such overstimulation; they can navigate busy shopping centers or rock concerts with only mild irritation at times.
-But for many of us with Lyme or ME/CFS, enduring such activities requires superhuman strength because we are ultra sensitive to our environments.
+But for many of us with chronic illness, enduring such activities requires superhuman strength because we are ultra sensitive to our environments.
 Noise seems to clock in at number one for the most grating stimulus, but for some it may be smell or light or even touch.
 The world we live in can be violently invasive at times with the millions of individual sounds that all seem to get mixed up and jumbled by our brains.
 It’s enough to drive some people into a panic attack…

 I’ve had a panic attack in a crowded grocery store.
 I’ve had a panic attack in the middle of rush hour traffic.
 I’ve even had one in the shower.
 The stimuli may have all been a little different, but regardless they were enough to tip my fragile nervous system over the edge.
-Even when I am feeling relatively good, the slightest sudden noise can be startling, prompting what some people think is a gross overreaction.
+Even when I am feeling relatively decent, the slightest sudden noise can be startling, prompting what some people think is a gross overreaction.
 If someone would drop something on the floor, I would get exasperated, and feel the painful vibration in my ears for several minutes afterwards.
 The sound of the vacuum cleaner was enough to bring on the dreaded brain fog-headache combo.
 Or there would be nights that I couldn’t sleep because I could hear some ridiculous high frequency buzzing that seemed to just echo in my skull and enrage me.

 Many people claim to have this kind of ultrasensitive hearing, but there is a high proportion of us with Lyme (and those who are recovering from head injuries) who feel like we’re all wearing hearing aids turned up to full blast.
 And it sure isn’t fun!
 Sometimes the anticipation of the sheer environmental noise is enough to keep me from accepting an invitation to go out, and I know I’m not alone.
 Most of us find calm in the controlled quiet of our rooms or apartments, and hesitate to go out into the onslaught.